-Quandre Diggs practices, says he’s ‘excited’ to play his first playoff game for Seattle Sunday
+Quandre Diggs practices, says he’s ‘excited’ to play his first playoff game for Seattle on Sunday

 Diggs’ first game with Seattle was the upset win at San Francisco in which the 49ers gained just 302 yards in 70 minutes.
 The next week was the win at Philly.

-Diggs was hurt making a tackle in the first half of the win at Carolina, in which Seattle Seattle had a 20-7 lead at halftime before having to hang on when a few more players (notably Wagner) got hurt in the final moments.
+Diggs was hurt making a tackle in the first half of the win at Carolina, in which Seattle had a 20-7 lead at halftime before having to hang on when a few more players (notably Wagner) got hurt in the final moments.

 “Just making a tackle,” Diggs said of how he got hurt.
 “Foot got caught underneath.
 Crazy incident.
 Both of my injuries have been crazy incidents this year (he suffered a hamstring injury while still with Detroit).”

-High ankle sprains can often hold players out for longer than the two games Diggs would miss if he can make it back this week.
+High-ankle sprains can often hold players out for longer than the two games Diggs would miss if he can make it back this week.

-He said he had a similar injury in high school which at least gives some familiarity with the injury.
+He said he had a similar injury in high school which at least gives him some familiarity with the injury.

 “It’s part of the game,” he said.
 “I’m not any different than any other guy that gets injured or any other guy who’s playing this sport and knowing how physical and demanding this sport is.
-There are some things you just got to take and ride with it.
+There are some things you’ve just got to take and ride with it.
 I’m just glad that it wasn’t too long of an injury.”

-That’s it’s playoff time also may help speed up the injury process.
+That it’s playoff time also may help speed up the injury process.

-Detroit qualified for the post-season just once in Diggs four full seasons there, in 2016 when the Lions had to travel to play a wild card game against the Seahawks.
+Detroit qualified for the postseason just once in Diggs’ four full seasons there, in 2016 when the Lions had to travel to play a wild-card game against the Seahawks.

-Only, Diggs had a pectoral injury and didn’t play, also missing the final four games of the regular season.
+Diggs had a pectoral injury and didn’t play, also missing the final four games of the regular season.

-“I had torn my pec when Detroit came up to play Seattle, so I was hurt,” Diggs said Wednesday.
+“I had torn my pec when Detroit came up to play Seattle, so I was hurt,” Diggs said.
 “Thinking I’m a second-year guy and we made the playoffs, it’s going to be consistent.
-Then, you got to wait until your fifth year to make them again.
+Then, you’ve got to wait until your fifth year to make them again.
 It’s definitely a blessing.
 Definitely excited.
 It will be a fun atmosphere.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.